Adnn/realtime_rendering_prototypes/src/apps/ch11_voxel/ch11_voxel/README.md

 ## Voxels & Voxel Cone Tracing Global Illuminatin (VXGI)

+Implements voxelization pipeline, accumulations in voxel space, and cone tracing to achieve different GI effects.

+### DDS textures

+The loader will attempt to load a texture with the `.dds` extension first.
+It also outputs a JSON file listing all textures by category, under `sorted_textures.json`.

+This file can be used to convert textures to DDS format, using the `convert_dds.py` script.

 ## References (number is the id from the book)

 * 306: Crassin, Cyril, and Simon Green, “Octree-Based Sparse Voxelization Using the GPU Hardware